werkn/n64devkit-everdrive/README.md

+>❗️❗️❗️This tutorial and the resources is likely out of date, tread with caution as some things may no longer work❗️❗️❗️

+>Major changes in the Libdragon API likely mean you need to use the Libdragon CLI in place of the Docker container we build as part of this tutorial.
+The remaining steps likely work but will need some light modification.

 # N64 Homebrew Development Kit Setup

 Hi all, hopefully your looking to do homebrew N64 development using the Libdragon library.
 I've assembled here setup instructions / scripts for Windows (WIP) and Ubuntu.
 I'm also working on a YouTube series on the basics of working with Libdragon (WIP).